msalfarisi/msalfarisi.github.io/_teaching/2021-programming-2.md

 location: "Hiroshima, Japan"
 ---

 In this course, students will experience hands-on training in programming II, a continuation of programming I which is taught in spring semester.
 From 2021, the programming language changes to **Python**.
 All exercises are performed using **Google Colaboratory** platform.
-The followings are the [material](http://rsw.office.hiroshima-cu.ac.jp/OpenSyllabus/2021_20411399.html).
+The followings are the weekly [material](http://rsw.office.hiroshima-cu.ac.jp/OpenSyllabus/2021_20411399.html).

 1. Review of programming I (basic)
 2. Review of programming I (application)